vippsas/vipps-recurring-api/vipps-recurring-api.md

 | `eventDate` | The date of the event marking the end of the campaign     |
 | `eventText` | The event text to display to the end user                 |

-**Please note:** We recommend to start the event text with lowercase for better user experience.
+**Please note:** We recommend starting the event text with lowercase for better user experience.
 See example below.

 ![screen-event-campaign](images/campaigns/screens/event-campaign.png)